On Strategyproof Conference Peer Review: Negative Theoretical Results

-\textbf{Remarks.} In modern conferences like NIPS~\citep{shah2017design}, each reviewer usually reviews around 3 to 6 papers.
-If we make the review process pairwise unanimous, by point~\ref{point2:neg_pu} of Corollary \ref{corol:neg_pu} the number of distinct review sets is much smaller than the number of reviewers; this severely limits the design of review sets, since many reviewers would be necessitated to review identical sets of papers.
-Point~\ref{point1:neg_pu} is a related, strong requirement, since the specialization of reviewers might not allow for such limiting of the intersection of review sets.
-For instance, there are a large number of pairs of reviewers who review more than one common paper but none with exactly the same set of papers in NIPS 2016~\citep{shah2017design}.
-In general, Theorem~\ref{thm:neg_pu} and Corollary~\ref{corol:neg_pu} show that it is difficult to satisfy \PUln, even without considering strategyproofness.
+\paragraph{Remarks.} In modern conferences~\citep{shah2017design}, each reviewer usually reviews around 3 to 6 papers.
+If we make the review process pairwise unanimous, by~Corollary \ref{corol:neg_pu}~\ref{point2:neg_pu} the number of distinct review sets is much smaller than the number of reviewers; this severely limits the design of review sets, since many reviewers would be necessitated to review identical sets of papers. ~Corollary \ref{corol:neg_pu}~\ref{point1:neg_pu} is a related, strong requirement, since the specialization of reviewers might not allow for such limiting of the intersection of review sets.
+For instance, there are a large number of pairs of reviewers who review more than one common paper but none with exactly the same set of papers~\citep{shah2017design}.

+In summary, Theorem~\ref{thm:neg_pu} and Corollary~\ref{corol:neg_pu} show that it is difficult to satisfy \PUln, even without considering strategyproofness.
 This justifies our choice of group unanimity in the positive results.